eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - utest

 #### CLI blocks until the Ankaios Server responds to the request to run workloads
-`swdd~cli-blocks-until-ankaios-server-responds-run-workload~1`
+`swdd~cli-blocks-until-ankaios-server-responds-run-workload~2`

 Status: approved

-When the user invokes the CLI with a request to run a workload, the CLI shall block and wait until the response from the Ankaios Server is received.
+When the user invokes the CLI with a request to run a workload, the CLI shall request an update of the state including a watch on the updated workloads.

 Tags:
 - RunWorkload